How Long Does Stomach Flu Last? An Expert Weighs In

 Ugh, what could be worse than a stomach bug?
 There's the vomiting and diarrhea, and don't even get us started on the cramps.
 We've all been there.

 Despite the fact that it's so common—there are at least 20 million stomach flu cases in the US each year—many people don't know very much about it.
 For starters, it's not really the flu.

 Here are 13 things you need to know about viral gastroenteritis (its true medical name), including how long the stomach "flu" lasts in adults.

 A flu shot won't help

 When people say "the flu" they mean influenza, a virus that circulates the globe each year attacking the nose and throat as it spreads through communities in waves.
-Flu shots protect against this virus—not ones that cause viral gastroenteritis.
+Flu shots protect against that virus—not ones that cause viral gastroenteritis.

 The confusion may be due to some symptom overlap, such as body aches, nausea, and low-grade fever, says Gary Rogg, MD, an internist at Montefiore Medical Center in New York City.

 But a flu shot won't protect against stomach bugs.
 There's no such thing as a stomach flu shot (at least not for grown-ups).

 Culprit, thy name is norovirus